Chi-Raq: Casting

 Rapper Kanye West was supposed to star in the film but dropped out, possibly due to scheduling conflicts.
 On July 21, 2015, it was announced that La La Anthony, Nick Cannon, Wesley Snipes, Jennifer Hudson, Angela Bassett, John Cusack, and Samuel L. Jackson had joined the cast.
-Dave Chappelle appeared in the film as the owner of a strip club.
+Dave Chappelle appeared in the film as the owner of a strip club, marking his first film role in 13 years since Undercover Brother.
 This film saw Lee reuniting with Bassett, Jackson, and Snipes, having worked with all three actors on earlier films such as Mo' Better Blues, Jungle Fever and Malcolm X.

 Filming

 Principal photography began in June 2015 and continued production through July.
 The project hired many local actors and had an open casting call in Chicago on May 9, 2015.

 Music

 Chi-Raq: Original Motion Picture Soundtrack, featuring music from the film, was released via digital download and physical formats on December 4, 2015, through RCA Records.

 Release

 Theatrical

-Chi-Raq was the first original film to be distributed by Amazon Studios In addition, Roadside Attractions and Lionsgate partnered with the company for a limited release in theaters on December 4, 2015, with the film premiering on Amazon Instant Video.
+Chi-Raq was the first original film to be distributed by Amazon Studios.
+In addition, Roadside Attractions and Lionsgate partnered with the company for a limited release in theaters on December 4, 2015, with the film premiering on Amazon Instant Video.